 Politicians are always averse to any change in taxation that will create ‘losers’ who will cost them votes, so they tend to resort to indirect taxes where no obviously disadvantaged group can be identified.
-Where homeownership is concerned the introduction of a land value tax would clearly create winners and losers.
+Although any change to LVT would create winners and losers in any part of the economy where land was involved, it is arguably the effect on homeowners that would give politicians most concern; there would clearly be winners and losers.

 ‘No government wishes to see the damaging effects of a fall in house prices, especially when almost two-thirds of voters own a property’.
 (1)